pluralsight/guides-cms/README.md

-# Hacker Guides
+# hack.guides()

-[hack.guides](http://tutorials.pluralsight.com) is a community-based website to help Software Developers learn new skills through writing and editing technical writing.
+[hack.guides()](http://hackguides.org) is a community-based website, subsidized by Pluralsight, to help Software Developers learn new skills through writing and editing technical writing.

 ## Main requirements